Christ fuhr gen Himmel: History

 Most 15th century church hymns were sung in Latin.
 A few chants on high holidays sung in German became the first to introduce vernacular language into the liturgy.
 They began as inserts into tropes in Latin sequences.
 "Christ fuhr gen Himmel" is a Leise, an early church song in German, each verse ending with the word "Kyrieleis" (from the Greek "kyrie eleison", for "Lord have mercy".
 It is modeled after the Easter Leise "Christ ist erstanden".
 The hymn, one stanza and Alleluia, appeared first in Crailsheim in 1480, in a Schulordnung, where it was inserted in the Latin "Summi triumphum Regis".
 The 1545 hymnal Babstsches Gesangbuch had the same text, but with a slightly different melody.
 The second stanza appeared first in Bautzen in 1567, in Johannes Leisentritt's collection Geistliche Lieder und Psalmen [...]
 (Spiritual songs and psalms).

 The hymn was part of the 1938 hymnal Kirchenlied, a Catholic hymnal published by Georg Thurmair containing also Protestant songs.
 It has been printed in German Protestant hymnals up to Evangelisches Gesangbuch (EG 120).
 It is also part of the German Catholic hymnal Gotteslob, as GL 319, written below the music for "Christ ist erstanden" as GL 318).

 The contemporary theologian Alois Albrecht wrote a paraphrase titled "Der ersetzte Himmel" ("The replaced Heaven"), beginning each of five stanzas with the first line of the traditional hymn, then reflecting aspects of its meaning.

 Text

 The text (with additional line-break after each comma) is:

 The text is in modern German:

 Musical settings

-Johannes Werlin composed a setting for three voices in 1648.
+Johann Werlin composed a setting for three voices in 1648.
 Hugo Distler wrote a setting as part of his cycle Der Jahrkreis, Op.
 5, for three high voices a cappella, replacing Kyrieleis by Halleluja.
 Ulrich Baudach wrote a three-part setting in 1962.
 Dominik Gerhard composed an organ improvisation on the song in 2009.
 Christopher Tambling wrote a setting for three or four voices and brass on his own melody, published in 2015.
 Hermann Pallhuber composed an orchestral piece "Momentum Profectionis" which is based on the hymn and was premiered in Crailsheim in 2016, for the 500th anniversary of the Reformation.